 Suitable Treatment

-- You might not want to have your eyebrows feathered if you have oily skin.
+2. You might not want to have your eyebrows area feathered if you have oily skin.

 Eyebrow Feathering Lifespan

-Depending on the skin type, environmental conditions, lifestyle, and exposure to the elements results last between nine and 18 months.
+Results can last between nine and 18 months, depending on skin type, environmental conditions, lifestyle, and exposure to the elements.

 Eyebrow Feathering Aftercare

-Once the first week is over, they essentially require no care.
-For seven days, you must keep the treated area dry and cover it with soothing skin protection.
-This occurs right before bedtime at night.
-Ten days prior to and following treatment, stay away from skincare active components.
+After the first week, they essentially require no care.
+During the initial seven days, you must keep the treated area dry and cover it with soothing skin protection, typically before bedtime.
+Additionally, it’s crucial to avoid skincare active components for ten days before and after the treatment.

 Do you research before choosing a brow stylist, as we previously stated?
 This involves examining samples of their work to make sure you like their “style” because eyebrow feathering is an art, and you want someone who shares your vision of what appears natural.
 Following treatment, you can feel redness, swelling, bruising, and itching.
 Everything is fine and nothing to worry about, however, you might need to take a day or two off work after the treatment.